Here are some unique foods in Arkansas that might not be as well known in the rest of the country.

 The best known is probably the Bulldog Restaurant in Bald Knob.
 During strawberry season they have the most delightful strawberry shortcake on their menu that you have ever tasted!
 People come from miles around to have it.

-These are some of the best and most unique foods in Arkansas that you have got to try while you are in the state.
+I hope that you have enjoyed this list of some of the best and most unique foods in Arkansas.
+Definitely try some of these while you are in the state! that you have got to try while you are in the state.

 Thanks for stopping by!